“Café, society can surely

 “Uh, I’m not far away,” I stammered, left buttoning up and zoned out at the white loading curb.

 Just like this whole evening, I thought, just like with Sydney herself.
 I shrugged and shook my head back up Columbus, Little Lucchio’s garlic erupting like Mt.
 Etna from deep in my gaseous bowels.
-Damn, I fumed, if Syd didn’t reopen the wound then leave it to puss away.
+Damned if Syd didn’t reopen the wound then leave it to puss away.
 And if I wasn’t one bit closer to her, how could I feel so reeled in?
-Was she writing me off altogether or simply keeping a boob close, an enemy closer—safely away from family and friends?
+Was she writing me off altogether or simply keeping a boob close, an enemy closer—safely spirited away from family and friends?

 Care for more?